Wdboyes13/libdyn/README.md

 - DynMap Docs are at [docs/dynmap.md](/docs/dynmap.md)
 - DynGet Docs are at [docs/dynget.md](/docs/dynget.md)

-Pre-compiled releases are available, to verify a download, get the matching `.sig` file
+Pre-compiled releases are available.

+To verify a download, get the matching `.sig` file
+Get the public key to verify at [willdev2025.asc](/willdev2025.asc) and import it with `gpg --import willdev2025.asc`
 and use `gpg --verify <filaname>.zip.sig <filename>.zip` with `<filename>` being whatever filename you downloaded
 Like macarm-dynlib or win64-dynlib